rafa0c/CIA-Triad/README.md

 - Access Controls: User authentication mechanisms like passwords, biometrics, or multi-factor authentication (MFA) protect data from being accessed by unauthorized users.

+Threats to Confidentiality:
+- Phishing attacks: Trick users into revealing passwords or other credentials.
+- Data breaches: Exploiting system vulnerabilities to gain unauthorized access to data.

 ## 🛡️ Integrity
 Integrity ensures that information remains accurate and unaltered.
 This principle protects data from being tampered with either intentionally or accidentally.